kragen/dercuano/markdown/flat-dict-lang.md

-where your data structures can be automatically serialized in a parseable form, a very handy feature not only for interactive testing but also for network communication, ad-hoc filesystem persistence, manual fixup of broken systems, and primitive user interfaces.
+where your data structures can be automatically serialized in a parseable form, a very handy feature not only for interactive testing but also for network communication, ad-hoc filesystem persistence, manual fixup of broken systems, primitive user interfaces, and shared-nothing message-passing parallel and concurrent processing, as with fork().
 Here’s a rehearsed interaction with the OCaml interpreter:

     $ ocaml